Supply Chain and Information Systems, B.S.

 Supporting Courses and Related Areas

-Attainment of 12th-credit-level proficiency in a single foreign language.
+Attainment of 12th-credit-level proficiency in a single world language.
 Proficiency must be demonstrated by either examination or coursework.4

 Select 3 credits of related coursework.
 See Department List.3